ttrung2409/ddia/README.md

 # Purpose

-"Designing Data-Intensive Applications" equips engineers with the essential knowledge to:

 1. **Data system deep dive**: Develop a deep understanding of the underlying principles of different database technologies, enabling you to make informed decision based on your specific requirements rather than following trends.

-2. **Design Robust Data Systems**: Learn how to architect systems that efficiently handle data storage, retrieval, and processing at scale, while maintaining reliability under varying loads and in the face of faults.
+2. **Design Robust Data Systems**: Learn how to architect systems that efficiently handle data storage, and processing at scale, while maintaining reliability under varying loads and in the face of faults.

 # Format